 Chain-link fences, for instance, hardly appealing on their own, stand in need of vine plants to disguise them.
 As an added bonus, the union of vine and fence in such cases can form privacy screens, sheltering your backyard activities from unwelcome outside attention.
 In addition, some vine plants can serve a utilitarian function -- as ground covers for erosion control.

 Flowering Vines, Ground Covers, Berries, Foliage

-In fact, below is an abbreviated list of 10 landscape design needs that can be filled by flowering vines (and other vines), accompanied by examples of specific flowering vines commonly used to fill each need (in cases where the plant in question is aggressive or invasive, as with trumpet vine (trumpet creeper), I make note of the fact in the following pages, so that you may resist the temptation to plant it):
+In fact, below is an abbreviated list of 10 landscape design needs that can be filled by flowering vines (and others), accompanied by examples of specific flowering vines commonly used to fill each need (in cases where the plant in question is aggressive or invasive, as with trumpet creeper, I make note of the fact in the following pages, so that you may resist the temptation to plant it):

 - For a ground cover -- Periwinkle Vinca Vine

 - For hanging baskets -- Sweet Potato Vine

 - For disguising unattractive fences -- Honeysuckle or Morning Glories